A song of the good green grass!

 The summer growth is innocent and disdainful above all those strata of sour dead.

-Behold this compost! behold it well! this compost of billions of premature corpses,
+Behold this compost! behold it well! this compost of billions of premature corpses!

-The fields of nature long prepared and fallow, the silent, cyclic chemistry,
+The fields of nature long prepared and fallow, different objects decay,

 Out of its little hill faithfully rise the potato’s dark green leaves,

-Out of its hill rises the yellow maize-stalk, with long and rustling leaves.
+Out of its hill rises the yellow maize-stalk, with long and rustling leaves,

 Now I am terrified at the earth, it is that calm and patient,